CurtisFenner/smol-builder/docs/smol.md

 ## Types and Values

-Smol has several built-in types:
+Smol is statically typed.
+There are several built-in types:

 * `Unit`, which has one value, `unit`
 * `Boolean`, which has two values, `true` and `false`